What are Sailboxes and why should I use them?

-- Pause and resume sandbox state, including open network connections, for any duration.
+- Pause, resume, and fork all sandbox state, including open network connections, for any duration.
 In-flight work survives the pause with no save/restore code on your side.

 - Automatically sleep Sailboxes while waiting on Sail inference calls.